 - a Data is not applicable because the category does not apply. - c There are too few observations to provide reliable estimates (e.g. in PISA, there are fewer than 30 students or fewer than five schools with valid data).
-However, these statistics were included in the calculation of cross-country averages. - m Data is not available. - n Magnitude is either negligible or zero. - r Values are below a certain reliability threshold and should be interpreted with caution (see Annex 3 for country-specific definitions). - w Data has been withdrawn at the request of the country concerned. - x Data included in another category or column of the table (e.g. x(2) means that data are included in column 2 of the table). - ~ Average is not comparable with other levels of education.
+However, these statistics were included in the calculation of cross-country averages. - m Data is not available. - n Magnitude is either negligible or zero. - S.E.
+Standard Error. - w Data has been withdrawn at the request of the country concerned. - x Data included in another category or column of the table (e.g. x(2) means that data are included in column 2 of the table). - Average is not comparable with other levels of education.